 Identify minor problems before they become major failuresA coolant and lubricant analysis program allows you to plan maintenance downtime, through “predictive maintenance”.
 This analysis can diagnose many problems and determine when attention is needed, before you might otherwise even suspect a problem.
 Lubricant and coolant analysis lets you “see” into the equipment and determine the overall health of the unit.

 Extend oil change intervalsA lubricant analysis can determine the remaining useful life of the lubricant or coolant and tell you how the equipment is responding to changes occurring in the oil or coolant, over time.
-This can, in some cases, lead to longer oil change intervals.
-But his can only be accomplished through oil and coolant analysis.
+This can lead to being able to safely extend change intervals.
+On a motorhome that can have as much as a 28 quart sump capacity, fluid changes can be expensive.
+So being able to safely extend change intervals can save a lot of money.
+But such savings can only be accomplished through oil and coolant analysis.
 In short, the information gained from oil and coolant analysis can be used to optimize PM (Preventive Maintenance) schedules.

 Reduce downtimeHaving coolant and oil analyzers is useful in maintaining your motorhome in the best shape possible.
 By understanding the state of the oil and the coolant and how the equipment is responding to changes in the oil and/or coolant, you can predict maintenance and plan the best time to take your coach out of service.
 Oil and coolant analysis helps you to avoid unanticipated failures that can ruin your vacation and take your motorhome out of service for days, waiting on parts to arrive that you didn’t know you would need.
 You certainly don’t want your motorhome to be in for service, when you’re supposed to be on vacation.
 Only through oil and coolant analysis can you anticipate maintenance needs and plan the best time for service, so it won’t affect your travel plans.